 First of all, pine needles do not look very pine needle-y all colored lime green, even if that is the only green you can find.

 Then some of the little patterns are so small, there’s no such thing as “coloring inside the lines.”
 How would you even do that?
 What do you color with, a toothpick?
 And there are so many teensy shapes that you NEVER FINISH COLORING.

 I probably just have the wrong colored pencils.

-(Yes, I am conveniently overlooking the time I went to my friend Bonnie’s house to listen to a podcast together, and picked up one of the spare coloring books she’d set out.
-I wound up hunched over my paper, desperately trying to color all the curlicues green before the podcast ended.
+(I am conveniently overlooking the fact that this is not my first go-round with Coloring Stress.
+There was, for example, that time I went to my friend Bonnie’s house to listen to a podcast together, and picked up one of the spare coloring books she’d set out.
+I wound up hunched over my paper, desperately trying to color all the curlicues yellow before the podcast ended.
 I have no idea what the podcast was about, I forgot to listen to any of it.)

 For a recovering perfectionist…

 For a recovering perfectionist, all those swirls and crisscrosses and leafy shapes are not an invitation to be meditative, they are an invitation to be obsessive.